 Fucoidan And Immune System

-A study titled Supplementation of elderly Japanese men and women with fucoidan from seaweed increases immune responses to seasonal influenza vaccination, noted that 300 mg a day of fucoidan produced a more rhobust immune response to the flu vaccination than those who received a placebo.
+Researchers in Japan have noted that 300 mg of fucoidan daily produced a more robust immune response to the flu vaccination than those who received a placebo.
 The fucoidan in this study came from Undaria pinnatifida.